topology-gg/isaac/isaac/README.md

 ### Game mechanics overview / scratchpad of design thoughts
 - The centers of mass of all celestial bodies stay on the same 2D plane - for simplicity; can expand to full-3D in the future.
-- Mercury has the geometry of a cube (for tight deliverables, dealing with spherical geometry would be intimidating).
+- The planet has the geometry of a cube (for tight deliverables, dealing with spherical geometry would be intimidating).
 Players inhabit the surface of a large cube, the size of which is negligible compared to the suns.
 - The cube spins around an axis perpendicular to the 2D orbital plane.
 - Every L2 block takes ~2min on Starknet testnet currently; we want the entire trisolar period to be ~7 days ⇒ 7*24*60/2 = ~5040 blocks per trisolar period.
 - Energy/resource transport instantly from source to destination along their path of transportation; use transmission/transport rate to update energy/resource amount changes at source/destination, instead of placing resource being transported along the path of transporation.